Connect with others who understand.

 Deep Brain Stimulation

-Deep brain stimulation (DBS) is a treatment option for Parkinson’s disease that uses electrode implants placed in the brain to stimulate certain regions of the brain.
+Deep brain stimulation (DBS) involves electrode implants that stimulate certain regions of the brain.
 This type of electrical stimulation can help treat movement disorders such as Parkinson’s disease.
-If you undergo DBS surgery, your surgeon will drill small holes in your skull to place the electrodes.
-The doctor will also place a device similar to a pacemaker in your upper chest to help control the electric signals.
+If you undergo surgery for DBS, your surgeon will drill small holes in your skull to place the electrodes in your brain.
+They’ll also place a device similar to a pacemaker in your upper chest to help control the electric signals.

-There can be side effects from the surgery and the DBS treatment itself.
+There can be side effects from both the surgery for DBS and the treatment itself.

 Common Side Effects of Deep Brain Stimulation

-The electrical impulses sent through the electrodes to the brain can cause some side effects, including:
+Electrical impulses sent through the electrodes to the brain can cause side effects such as:

 • Lightheadedness